mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/Extras/WordPress/index.md

 ## Wordpress

 WordPress is a free and open-source content management system based on PHP and MySQL.
+More information about Wordpress can be found [here](https://www.wordpress.org){:target="_blank"}.

 <div class="alert" role="alert">